 - Based on the outcome of the screening stage, if the likely significant effects on Natura 2000 sites are unable to be ruled out, under regulation 105 of the Conservation of Species and Habitats Regulations 2017 and under Article 6(3) and (4) of the EC Habitats Directive, the plan-making authority is required under to undertake an 'Appropriate Assessment' of the implications of the plan for Natura 2000 site(s).
 This process assesses the identified impacts of the project or plan, either alone or in combination with other projects or plans with respect to the integrity of the Natura 2000 sites, i.e. the site's function and conservation objectives as per guidance from EC (2001) and Dodd et al (2007).
-Additionally, where there are adverse impacts found to still be prevalent, appropriate mitigation and/or avoidance has been developed. - The current assessment has indicated that there is at least one policy that needs to be reviewed through the "Appropriate Assessment" process.
+Additionally, where there are adverse impacts found to still be prevalent, appropriate mitigation and/or avoidance has been developed. - 10.2 The current assessment has indicated that there is at least one policy that needs to be reviewed through the "Appropriate Assessment" process.
+These are indicated on the screening matrix.